 - Job assignment.

-Initially, the inmate’s influence over those decisions may seem minimal.
-After surrendering to the camp, an officer will assign him a bunk in accordance with what is available.
+Initially, a person’s influence over those decisions may seem minimal.
+After surrendering to the camp, an officer will assign the person a bunk in accordance with what is available.
 Over the weeks to come, people will be released, opening new bunk assignments.
-In time, the inmate should be able to maneuver his way into a bunk assignment that is more appropriate for his peace of mind.
+In time, a person should be able to maneuver his way into a bunk assignment that is more appropriate for his peace of mind.

-With regard to job assignments, an inmate may succeed in maneuvering his way into the right job from the start.
-Since at least a few days will pass before the A&O procedure begins, the inmate will have some time to make inquiries about the different job options in the institution.
-They will differ in various prisons, but inmates will talk.
+With regard to job assignments, a person may succeed in maneuvering his way into the right job from the start.
+Since at least a few weeks will pass before the A&O procedure begins, the person will have some time to make inquiries about the different job options in the institution.
+They will differ in various prisons, but people will talk.

-Within a few days of surrendering, an inmate who asks the right questions will find out everything he needs to know about the different jobs available.
-Since staff will not assign an inmate to a job detail until after he completes A&O, each inmate will have time to perform his due diligence and learn which job would work best for him.
+Within a few days of surrendering, a person who asks the right questions will find out everything he needs to know about the different jobs available.
+Since staff will not assign a person to a job detail until after he completes A&O, each person will have time to perform his due diligence and learn which job would work best for him.

 Once he locates the right job he can coordinate steps to secure the position.
-It’s not always possible to secure the best job at first, but an inmate should try.
-An inmate who doesn’t find his own job will see that a counselor will assign him to a job that might not be a good fit.
+It’s not always possible to secure the best job at first, but a person should try.
+A person who doesn’t find his own job will see that a counselor will assign him to a job that might not be a good fit.
 Once a counselor assigns a job, the counselor may decline to make a job change for between four and six months.

 The pay scale will not be an issue.
-All inmate jobs begin with an average pay of $15 per month or less.
+Most jobs in federal prison begin with an average pay of $15 per month or less.
 In time, earnings on a limited number of jobs will reach a maximum of about $150 per month.
 Obtaining answers to the following questions concerning jobs will be more important than pay scale:

 - What hours does the job require?